100mslive/web-sdks/packages/roomkit-web/README.md

     - `userId` (optional): The user ID to be assigned to the peer.

-> NOTE: The callbacks on-join and on-leave havet to be present on the `window` as of now for them to be triggered.
+> NOTE: The callbacks on-join and on-leave have to be present on the `window` as of now for them to be triggered.